Hong Kong family offices · Cross-border positioning

 • Central prestige does not translate to US intermediary due-diligence.
 Tower addresses, Hang Seng adjacency, and Hong Kong-region recognitions are not signals the American private banker, GP, or family-office peer can verify or place.

 • US category absence lets the Hong Kong origin fill the frame by default.
-The American reader fills the empty space with the last five years of Hong Kong news coverage rather than the commercial claim the operating brand needed to lead with.
+The American buyer fills the empty space with the last five years of Hong Kong news coverage rather than the commercial claim the operating brand needed to lead with.

 • HKD-indexed case studies and Hong Kong-denominated track records.
 The US co-investor has to convert and re-contextualise before credibility can register, and most will not finish that translation.